Spatially quasi-periodic bifurcations from periodic traveling water waves and a method for detecting bifurcations using signed singular values: Numerical results

 Panels (c) and (d) of Figure~\ref{fig:quasi:wave} show the extracted functions \eqref{eq:eta:dev:1d} for $|\alpha|\le (2\pi)\big( 17\frac{17}{36}\big)$, wrapped around the torus of panel (b) via \eqref{eq:alpha:bar}.
 We do this to better view the quasi-periodic behavior of the traveling wave.
 In the same way that panel (b) shows more detail than panel (a) about the shape of the peaks of the Stokes wave, panels (c) and (d) show more detail than would be visible if they were compressed horizontally to match the style of panel (a).
 By offsetting the peaks of successive cycles of the Stokes wave, the dominant features of the linear perturbation $C\dot{\tilde\eta}(\alpha)$ and the nonlinear perturbation $\tilde\eta_B^\text{dev}(\alpha)$ are similarly offset.
 Indeed, we find that the perturbations change most rapidly near the peaks of the Stokes wave, and these rapid changes are what we identify as their dominant features.
 We label these features in panels (c) and (d) with the value of $\alpha$ of the nearest peak of the Stokes wave.
 The labels come in pairs that differ by $34\pi$.
 This is because two points $\alpha$ separated by $34\pi$ are mapped to the same point $\bar\alpha$ and will cross a peak of the Stokes wave together.
 So their dominant features will occur near each other when plotted versus $\bar\alpha$.
 The peak at the origin has 3 labels since the 0th, 17th and $-17$th peaks of panel (a) are mapped to the 0th peak in panel (b).
 The final $\frac{17}{36}$ of a cycle is included so that these curves complete their cycles through the plot window rather than stopping abruptly at $\bar\alpha=0$.

 In addition to aligning their dominant features, mapping points $\alpha$ that differ by 17 cycles to the same point $\bar\alpha$ causes these curves to be close to each other in panels (c) and (d).
-By Remark~\ref{rmk:eQ}, advancing $\alpha$ through 17 cycles will cause the torus function to be evaluated at the same value of $\alpha_1$ and at a nearby value of $\alpha_2$, shifted up or down by $2\pi e(17)=0.131$.
-Each dashed green line in Figure~\ref{fig:torus:big} is offset vertically by $0.131$ from a nearby dashed red line.
-This vertical offset is equivalent to advancing $\alpha$ by $34\pi$, i.e., by displacing $(\alpha_1,\alpha_2)$ by $(34\pi,34\pi k)$ and mapping back to $\mbb T^2$ by periodicity, starting at a point on the red line, which plots negative values of $\alpha$.
-The final fractional cycles of length $(17/36)(2\pi)$ in each direction terminate at the circular green and red markers in Figure~\ref{fig:torus:big}.
-These lines are offset vertically by $0.131$ from lines of the same color.
-For example, the final portion of the green line is offset from the initial portion since subtracting $34\pi$ from $\alpha\in[34\pi,34\frac{17}{18}\pi]$ is still positive.
-As noted above, these fractional cycles are included to extend the plots in panels (c) and (d) to the end of the plot window so they don't end abruptly at $\bar\alpha=0$.
+By Remark~\ref{rmk:eQ}, advancing $\alpha$ through 17 cycles will cause the torus function to be evaluated at the same value of $\alpha_1$ and at a nearby value of $\alpha_2$, shifted up or down by $2\pi e_1(17)=0.131$.
+In Figure~\ref{fig:torus:big}, the dashed green and red lines correspond to $\alpha\ge0$ and $\alpha\le0$, respectively.
+Over the range $0\le\alpha\le 34\pi$, each dashed green line is offset vertically by $0.131$ from a nearby dashed red line.
+This vertical offset is equivalent to advancing $\alpha$ by $34\pi$, i.e., by displacing $(\alpha_1,\alpha_2)$ by $(34\pi,34\pi k)$ and mapping back to $\mbb T^2$ by periodicity, starting at a point on the red line.
+The final fractional cycles of length $(17/36)(2\pi)$ in each direction are offset vertically by $0.131$ from lines of the same color and terminate at the circular green and red markers in Figure~\ref{fig:torus:big}.
+As noted above, these fractional cycles are included to extend the plots in panels (c) and (d) of Figure~\ref{fig:quasi:wave} to the end of the plot window so they don't end abruptly at $\bar\alpha=0$.